Khushbu-1208Singh/lab-assignment-krmu-webdev1/Capstone Project/Readme.md

-#Real Estate Website – Capstone Project (HTML & CSS)
+Real Estate Website – Capstone Project (HTML & CSS).

 A simple and fully responsive real estate website built using HTML5 and CSS3 as part of the Web Development Capstone project.

 Technologies Used-